Oghma-Infinium/Vagabond/README.md

 #### Installing Wabbajack

-Once you have completed pre-installation, create a folder named Wabbajack on the root of your drive, such as `C:\Wabbajack` and download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe).
-Place the Wabbajack.exe file inside the Wabbajack folder you created and double-click it to set up the program.
+Once you have completed pre-installation, follow these steps to install Wabbajack:

-> **DO NOT place the Wabbajack file or Wabbajack folder in Program Files, User protected folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**.
+1. Create an empty folder named `Wabbajack` on the root of your drive, such as `C:\Wabbajack` for example. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
+   > The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
+You can set this location to be an HDD for the sake of saving space.

+2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the `Wabbajack` folder you created in Step 1.

+3. Double-click the `Wabbajack.exe` file that is now inside your `Wabbajack` folder to set up the program.

+4. If you've followed these steps properly, you should have a `Wabbajack` folder with *only* 3 items inside of it: A folder named `3.2.0.1`, the `Wabbajack.exe` you downloaded in Step 2, and a `wabbajack-cli.bat` file.
+Proceed to the next section if you can confirm this.

 #### Downloading and Installing Vagabond

 Downloading and installing Vagabond can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
-To install Vagabond, complete the following steps.
+Without Premium, you will need to manually click the `Download` button for each mod.

 **VAGABOND'S BETA RELEASE IS CURRENTLY ONLY AVAILABLE ON THE [NEXUS PAGE](https://www.nexusmods.com/skyrimspecialedition/mods/95364).**

-> Until official release, please download the .wabbajack file from the above link.
+To install Vagabond, complete the following steps:

-1. Manually download the file called `Vagabond - Wabbajack File` from the `Files` tab on the Nexus page.
+1. Manually download the file called `Vagabond - Wabbajack File` from the `Files` tab on the Nexus page linked above.

-3. Use 7zip or your preferred file archiver to extract the downloaded file.
+2. Use 7zip or your preferred file archiver to extract the downloaded file.
 You should see a `Vagabond.wabbajack` file after extracting the contents of the file.

+3. Open the Wabbajack folder you created in the [Installing Wabbajack](#installing-wabbajack) section.
+Open the folder named `3.2.0.1`.
+Within the `3.2.0.1` folder, make another folder named `downloaded_mod_lists`.
+If you've done this correctly. the path for this folder should be something simliar to `C:\Wabbajack\3.2.0.1\downloaded_mod_lists`.
+    > If you've already installed other Wabbajack lists before this, you should already have a `downloaded_mod_lists` folder, so you may skip this step.

-4. Make a folder named `downloaded_mod_lists` inside your Wabbajack's version folder and move the `Vagabond.wabbajack` file inside the `downloaded_mod_lists` folder you've created.
+4. Move the `Vagabond.wabbajack` file inside the `downloaded_mod_lists` folder that was mentioned in Step 3.
-    > Example path for the downloaded_mod_lists folder: `C:\Wabbajack\3.2.0.1\downloaded_mod_lists`

 5. Double-click the `Vagabond.wabbajack` file after you've moved it.
 Wabbajack should automatically open for you.
     > If it does not open for you, open the Wabbajack app manually and select the `Install From Disk` option.
-Then click the three dots next to the `Target Modlist` box and select the `Vagabond.wabbajack` file.
+Next, click the three dots in the `Target Modlist` box and select the `Vagabond.wabbajack` file.

-6. Set the `Modlist Installation Location` to a folder such as `C:\Vagabond`. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+6. Set the `Modlist Installation Location` to a folder such as `C:\Vagabond`.
+   **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
     > The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
-You can set this location to be an HDD for the sake of saving space.
+You can set this location to an HDD for the sake of saving space.

-7. Press the play button to begin.
+7. Press the play arrow to begin the Installation.

-8. Turn on your favorite show or a nice long video essay as Wabbajack does its thing.
-Alternatively, read through this readme again.

-9. If the installation is successful, then rejoice and move onto [Post Installation](#post-installation-and-optional-setup).
+8. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation-and-optional-setup) section.
 If the installation is unsuccessful, follow the tips below or join the [discord server](https://discord.gg/WakingDreams) for support.

 Sometimes Google Drive and MEGA will experience bandwidth caps, so below I have included the links to the files that require them.
 - [Elden Ring - Great Spear.7z](https://drive.google.com/file/d/19muJYVcS_CwVOsQ9bQL_wWsYRz5W7BZI/edit)